Third-Party Data Providers Ruin Simple Mechanisms: Model and preliminaries

 \begin{definition} \emph{A random variable $X$ with support $[1,+\infty)$ follows the \textbf{equal revenue (ER) distribution} if and only if $\Pb \left[ X \leq x \right] = 1-\frac{1}{x}$.} \end{definition}

 The equal revenue distribution gets its name from the fact that it has constant virtual value, and every price in the distribution's support offers the same expected revenue.
-The equal revenue distribution also has a number of other useful properties, proven in~\citet{HN12}, which we summarize in the following.
+The equal revenue distribution also has a number of other useful properties, proved by~\citet{HN12}, which we summarize here.
+Unless otherwise specified, $\log$ is taken to be the natural logarithm.